iamgak/go-ecommerce/README.md

 `https://localhost:4000/order/payment-info/id/`,`https://localhost:4000/order/submitted/id/`

 ## Conclusion
+Contributions are welcome!
+If you'd like to contribute to this project, please fork the repository and submit a pull request with your changes.
 Building an e-commerce platform involves a lot of components, and attention to detail is crucial for providing a seamless and secure shopping experience.
+This is just a minitare version of ecommerce without delivery management, smtp connection, without payment api and not account realtime goroutine, traffic, query optimisation.